guiggh/hand_pose_action/README.md

 where `Mij` is the element of the transformation matrix `M` at row `i` and column `j`.

 ### Object models
 Available objects: 'juice carton', 'milk bottle', 'salt' and 'liquid soap'.
-Check the folder `object_models`.
+Check the folder `Object_models`.

 Format [.PLY](https://en.wikipedia.org/wiki/PLY_(file_format)).
 Each object comes with a texture file `texture.jpg`.